Cheer Stunts: Complete Guide | Cheerleading Positions

 Secondary Base

-It is also identified as a side base and use in the one-legged stunt.
-In this, he/she hold the flyer’s foot from the middle /arch of the foot to throw and catch the flyer while main base griping to spin the flyer.
+It is also identified as a side base and used in the one-legged stunt.
+In this, they hold the flyer’s foot from the middle /arch of the foot to throw and catch the flyer while main base gripping to spin the flyer.

 Spotters

-Spotters are a group of other athletes whose main job is to stand and watch the stunt, but if the flyer fall, they come in to help catch them.
+Spotters are a group of other athletes whose main job is to stand and watch the stunt, but if the flyer falls, they come in to help catch them.
 The primary function of the spotter is to prevent any injury to the head and neck of the flyer.
-Spotters could be involved in almost always maintaining the stunt like a backside spot or at the back of a cheerleading inclusion if an incident were to occur.
+Spotters involves in almost always maintaining the stunt, like a backside spot or at the back of a cheerleading stunt, if an incident were to occur.

 Back Spot

-It is the position where cheerleader stands behind the cheer stunts to ensure the safety of the flyer.
-Back spot person attentively observes the Flyer’s shoulder and hip to watch the leaning position of the flyer.
+It is the position where the cheerleader stands behind the cheer stunts to ensure the safety of the flyer.
+The back spot person attentively observes the Flyer’s shoulder and hip to watch the leaning position of the flyer.
 They work as a barrier between the flyer and the ground in case of any unwanted event.
-They boost up the flyer in one leg stunt plus stabilize their ankles and also responsible to count the stunt.
+They boost up the flyer in a one-leg stunt, plus stabilize their ankles, and are also responsible for counting the stunt.

 Front Spot

-This is the position where cheerleader stands in front of the stunt facing back toward the audience for preventing flyer to fall forward.
-A front spot is an optional support which cheerleader normally use as an extra help when they require.
-In order to lift the flyer for higher jumps such as basket toss.
-This position usually assigns to those people of the squad who are not quite flexible to be a flyer.
+This is the position where the cheerleader stands in front of the stunt, facing back toward the audience to prevent the flyer from falling forward.
+A front spot is an optional support which cheerleaders normally use as extra help when they require.
+In order to lift the flyer for higher jumps, such as a basket toss.
+This position is usually assign to those people of the squad who are not flexible enough to be a flyer.

 Additional Spot

 This person is a safety precaution in the stunt.
-He/she just stand beside, front or behind the stunt to observe the flyer and rush into the stunt in case of any mishap.
-This position in the stunt usually stay vacant.
-It occupies when they work on some new stunts or cheerleaders are new to each other in the group.
+They just stand beside, in front or behind the stunt to observe the flyer and rush into the stunt in case of any mishap.
+This position in the stunt usually stays vacant.
+It occurs when they work on some new stunts, or cheerleaders are new to each other in the group.

 Types of Cheer Stunts

 There is a number of cheer stunts which cheerleader add to their routines for more excitement.
-Whether they performing at the school level to cheer the team and audience or in competition for scoring.
-To be a part of cheer stunts, one have to be physically healthy to carry out demanding acrobatic performances.
+Whether they are performing at the school level to cheer the team and audience, or in competition for scoring.
+To be a part of cheer stunts, one has to be physically healthy to carry out demanding acrobatic performances.

-To be the best in cheer stunts you have to be best in basics means that you don’t really have to perform advanced nature stunt to impress the audience.
-A simple but well performed can capture the attention easily.
-Once you had a full command of beginner’s stunts than later on, you can move to an advance and challenging stunts.
+To be the best in cheer stunts, you have to be the best in basics means that you don’t really have to perform advanced stunts to impress the audience.
+A simple but well-performed one can capture the attention easily.
+Once you have a full command of beginner’s stunts, then later on, you can move to advanced and challenging stunts.

-Athletes involve in cheerleading stunts work as a group and the presence of each person is really important.
-If anyone is missing then the stunt cannot be performed or practiced.
-Trust and communication is the key factor of cheer stunt because every athlete relies upon and link to other.
-It can be elaborate further by explaining cheerleader’s positions.
+Athletes involved in cheerleading stunts work as a group, and the presence of each person is really important.
+If anyone is missing, then the stunt cannot be performed or practiced.
+Trust and communication are the key factors of cheer stunt because every athlete relies upon and links to others.
+It can be elaborated further by explaining the cheerleader’s positions.

 Basic Two Leg Stunts

-While these are just the basic type of stunting, these are the fundamentals of more advanced variation of stunts.
+While these are just the basic types of stunting, they are the fundamentals of more advanced variations of stunts.

-- Thigh Stand.
-Among the most basic of all stunts is a thigh stand.
+- Thigh Stand: Among the most basic of all stunts is a thigh stand.
 The bases can be seen kneeling on one knee, or in a lunge position with their front legs bent enough for the flyer to stand on their thighs.
-It is a common stand which is for the lower levels and little kids.

-- Cupie or Awesome.
-It is a variation with the flyer holds above the base’s heads at close to feet.
-In a partner stunt, the flyer will have her feet together in one straight arm from a single base.
-As a partner stunt, the difference between a cupie and an awesome is what the guy’s other hand is doing.
-If the free hand is on the hip, it is a cupie, if the free hand is in a high V, then it is awesome.
+- Cupie or Awesome: The flyer is above the base’s heads.
+The flyer will have her feet together in a single base.
+If the guy’s free hand is on the hip, it is a cupie; if it’s is in a high V, then it is awesome.

-- Split-Lift or Teddy Sit.
-The flyer sit in a straddle, and the two bases are holding one hand on her thigh and the other on her ankle/foot.
-Back base is where you will support her buttocks or waist with your hands.
+- Split-Lift or Teddy Sit: The flyer sits in a straddle, and the two bases are holding one hand on her thigh and the other on her ankle/foot.
 Her weight must be the focus of the flyer.
-This move is also known as Straddle Sit.
-It is a stunt that only happens in NFL cheer or lower.
+This move is also known as the Straddle Sit.

-- Shoulder Sit.
-The flyer is on the base’s shoulders with her feet around their waist It’s quite a stunt and an effective way to get your audience attention.
+- Shoulder Sit: The flyer is on the base’s shoulders with her feet around its waist.
+It’s quite a stunt and an effective way to get your audience’s attention.

-- Pony Sit.
-It is also famous as pony mount and it can be the first stunt to start with.
-For details or if anyone interested need to get professional training.
+- Pony Sit: It is also famous as pony mount, and it can be the first stunt to start with.
+You need to get professional training. even for this one as it’s the base of your journey.

-- Thigh Stand Variation.
-Once you get a perfect hold on Double thigh stand then u can play around and execute various variations.
+- Thigh Stand Variation: Once you get a perfect hold on the Double thigh stand, then u can play around and execute various variations.

-- Hanging Stage.
-This stunt use can use by itself or you can attach with double thigh stand.
+- Hanging Stage: This stunt can be used by itself, or you can attach to a double thigh stand.

 One Leg Stunts

-- Liberty.
-Liberty or “Lib” is the most basic leg stunt.
-Two bases hold one of the flyer’s feet, with the main base almost always gripping the heel and toe and the secondary (or side) base holding onto the middle of the foot.
-Stunt is performed at chin (prep) level or extended.
+- Liberty: Liberty or “Lib” is the most basic leg stunt.
+Two bases hold one of the flyer’s feet, with the main base almost always gripping the heel and toe, and the secondary (or side) base holding onto the middle of the foot.
+Stunt is performed at the chin (prep) level or extended.

-- Tick-Tock.
-In this stunt the flyer starts in a Liberty (one leg) and is softly release to change legs to stand on the other leg.
-Can be done as a group stunt with two bases and back spot or a partner stunt with just one base underneath.
+- Tick-Tock: In this stunt, the flyer starts in a Liberty (one leg) and is softly releases to change legs to stand on the other leg.
+It can be done as a group stunt with two bases and a back spot or a partner stunt with just one base underneath.
 It will look like the flyer does an immediate switch of legs, floating from one foot to another.

 Basic and Advanced Cheerleading Stunts

-The level of cheerleading motions toward the high jumps varies and restrict to some extent to the schools.
-For example, the junior school’s cheerleaders do not perform difficult stunt due to the risk of injury, same goes to high school and so on.
-Anyway, the advance cheers stunts are mainly the extensions of the basics.
+The level of cheerleading motions toward the high jumps varies and have restriction to some extent by the schools.
+For example, the junior school’s cheerleaders do not perform difficult stunts due to the risk of injury, and the same goes for high school and so on.
+Anyway, the advanced cheer stunts are mainly extensions of the basics.

 Body Positions

-While a liberty, or “lib” is the standard one leg stunt, flyers will often execute body positions that demonstrate their flexibility.
+While a liberty, or “lib,” is the standard one-leg stunt, flyers will often execute body positions that demonstrate their flexibility.
 These are some of the tougher positions that help boost a team’s score in a competition.
-Each of these body positions can be performed at prep (on the chin) or extension (above head) level.
+You can perform each of these body positions at prep (on the chin) or extension (above the head) level.

-- Needle or Spike.
-This is an advanced version of a scorpion with the leg held perfectly straight behind her back.
+- Needle or Spike: This is an advance version of a scorpion with the leg perfectly straight behind her back.

-- Heel stretch.
-Airborne, the flyer is pulling her foot as near to eye level as possible – either just from the heel or middle of her foot – with that leg extended in front of her.
+- Heel stretch: Airborne, the flyer is pulling her foot as near to eye level as possible – either just from the heel or the middle of her foot – with that leg extended in front of her.

-- Bow and Arrow.
-It’s a variation of heel stretch.
+- Bow and Arrow: It’s a variation of the heel stretch.
 The flyer takes the opposite side hand from her foot and pulls her leg straight up next to her head.
-Then, she pulls the arm of her whole torso through the hole that was created when aligning a leg and arm and holds it straight.
+Then, she pulls the arm of her whole torso through the hole that was created when aligning a leg and arm, and holds it straight.

 Tosses